 Which one do you need?
 It really depends on what the problem is.
 If it is straightforward and not a running-related injury then a quick walk up and down may give me all the info I need.
 On the other hand, if you are a runner I may want to look at your running style on the treadmill using multiple camera angles to capture important data.
 Here are some of the analysis tools I use to assess your gait:

 Video Treadmill Analysis

-This specialized assessment uses a treadmill with cameras situated at different angles around it to capture important data while you are running and walking.
+This specialized assessment uses a treadmill with high resolution video to capture important data frame by frame while you are running and walking.
 This enables me to look at running technique and identify any movement patterns which may increase the risk of injury.

 Tekscan Pressure Mat Analysis

-This enables me to look at the forces going through the foot when walking barefoot across a special floor mat with multiple high-resolution sensors.
+This enables me to assess the forces going through the foot when walking barefoot across a special floor mat with multiple high-resolution sensors.
 This gives me useful information such as high-pressure areas, balance, speeds and angles of gait, assessing any significant differences between the left and right foot.